Best Tooth Replacement Options For Missing Teeth

-Because a dental implant integrates with your natural bone, it makes an ideal tooth replacement option for many people.
-For this procedure, our dentist inserts dental implants right into your jawbone, replacing a natural tooth root, which will eventually support a replacement with a dental bridge, crown or denture.
+A dental implant integrates with your natural bone, making it an ideal tooth replacement option for many people.
+Our dentist places an implant securely during the procedure, replacing a natural tooth root.
+The implant ultimately supports a replacement with a dental bridge, crown or denture.

-The implant which is gently placed into the jaw is made of titanium.
-Titanium is biocompatible and used in many kinds of implants and prosthetics, such as artificial joints.
-Once the implant is securely placed in the jaw and fully healed a prosthetic tooth is attached.
-The implant is used to anchor the bridge, denture or crown to the jaw.
+Implants are made from titanium, a biocompatible material used in many kinds of prosthetics, such as artificial joints.
+Titanium is a strong foundation for your replacement tooth that will lower the chance of losing it.
+Once the implant is securely placed in the jaw and fully healed, a prosthetic tooth is attached.

 Implants could be your best option if you are missing one or more of your teeth due to periodontal disease, injury or other dental health issues.

 - They have a 95% treatment success rate.